-CHEM 1411 General Chemistry I CHEM 1412 General Chemistry II CHEM 2401 Analytical Chemistry CHEM 2423 Organic Chemistry I CHEM 2425 Organic Chemistry II

-In addition to the courses in the Field of Study, the student is required to take 42 hours from the STC Core Curriculum listed on page 84 of the catalog.
-Chemistry majors must take the sequence PHYS 1401 - College Physics I and PHYS 1402 - College Physics II or the sequence BIOL 1406 - Biology for Science Majors I and BIOL 1407 - Biology for Science Majors II in order to satisfy the Life and Physical Sciences requirement of the core curriculum.
-The Biology sequence is only recommended for Pre-Med majors.
-Chemistry majors must take MATH 2412 - Pre-Calculus and Trigonometry or MATH 1316 - Plane Trigonometry or higher to fulfill the Mathematics component of the Core Curriculum.
-Students who select a 3 credit Mathematics course to fulfill the Mathematics component of the Core Curriculum must take 4 semester credit hours to complete the Core Curriculum.
+FIELD OF STUDY CHEM 1411 General Chemistry I CHEM 1412 General Chemistry II CHEM 2423 Organic Chemistry I CHEM 2425 Organic Chemistry II MATH 2414 Calculus II student is required to take 42 hours from the STC Core Curriculum listed on page 88 of the catalog.
+Chemistry majors must take the sequence PHYS 1401 - College Physics I and PHYS 1402 - College Physics II or the sequence PHYS 2425 - University Physics I and PHYS 2426 - University Physics II in order to satisfy the Life and Physical Sciences requirement of the core curriculum.
+The Biology sequence, BIOL 1406 - Biology I for Science Majors and BIOL 1407 - Biology II for Science Majors, is only recommended for Pre-Med majors.
+Chemistry majors must take MATH 2413 - Calculus I to fulfill the Mathematics component of the Core Curriculum.
+Chemistry majors must also take KINE 1164 - Introduction to Physical Fitness and Sport in order to complete the Component Area Option requirement.